Request a Proclamation

 FOOD ALLERGY AWARENESS WEEK PROCLAMATION

-WHEREAS, as many as 32 million Americans have food allergies; nearly 6 million are children under the age of 18.
+WHEREAS, as more than 33 million Americans have food allergies; nearly 6 million are children under the age of 18.

 WHEREAS, research shows that the prevalence of food allergy is increasing among children and adults.

 WHEREAS, nine foods cause the majority of all food allergy reactions in the U.S.: shellfish, fish, milk, eggs, tree nuts, peanuts, soy, wheat and sesame.
 Symptoms of a food allergy reaction can range from mild to severe, such as anaphylaxis.